-Developing and managing various types of ‘Organised Innovation Spaces‘ requires involvement from both the private and public sectors.
+Developing and managing various types of ‘Organised Innovation Spaces‘ requires collaboration between the private and public sectors.
 IADP has a diverse portfolio of partners, ranging from international design, consultancy, finance, and engineering firms to managers and owners of these specific sites and areas.
 The combination of commercial and non-commercial partners offers a great mix of expertise, skills, experience and networks.

 If you are interested in becoming a partner, please visit this page with all the details (as the meetings take place in the Netherlands and Belgium, membership is, in essence, reserved for consultancies, organisations and institutions located in the Netherlands and Belgium).